 Ephesus is considered to be the best-preserved classical city in the Eastern Mediterranean.
 It is worth half a day on a whirlwind visit.

-Built around the 10th century BC, this ancient Greek city peaked when the Romans took control around 129 BC and made Ephesus its capital.
+Built around the 10th century BC, this ancient Greek city reached its height when the Romans took control in 129 BC and made Ephesus their capital.

 When exploring Ephesus, hiring a guide or renting out an audioguide is recommended to help you bring this enormous ancient city to life.